 On this page

-The National Disability Insurance Scheme (NDIS) is the new Australia-wide scheme supporting people with disability.
-It will replace the current disability support system in South Australia.
+The National Disability Insurance Scheme (NDIS) is an Australia-wide scheme supporting people with disability.

 The National Disability Insurance Agency (NDIA) is delivering the NDIS.
 The NDIA is responsible for assessing the eligibility of participants and working with them to develop support plans that meet their needs.

 The NDIS does not change education support programs for children with disability in South Australian public schools.
 The Department for Education will continue to ensure students with disability have the personalised support they need to access education on the same basis as other students.

 The NDIS is responsible for funding activities associated with daily living while a student is at school.
 These services can include:

 - Early Childhood Early Intervention